-Introduced a year after the sleekly futuristic Edson, the L’Étalon (which is Stallion in French, and yes, I have applied a definite article in two languages to it) appears to have been offered as something for the upper end pen buyer who still wanted something with square ends.
+Introduced a year after the sleekly futuristic Edson, the L’Étalon (the first version of this page said this was “Stallion” in French, but a well-wisher tells me that it is probably better translated as “Standard” in the sense of something others strive to meet; either way, I have applied a definite article in two languages to it) appears to have been offered as something for the upper end pen buyer who still wanted something with square ends.
 It is not substantially different internally from most of the company’s other pens, although it mounts the two-stud cap gripper also used in the Carène which is somewhat aside from most of Waterman’s output.

 That gripper is a point of concern with this pen.
 It will probably have the same issue as I bothered to highlight with the Carène, in which the inside of the cap will wear if the user is careful about keeping pen and cap in a particular alignment.
 More alarmingly, it seems that there is some danger of the studs transferring pressure from the effort of opening the cap to some inner fittings of the section, causing an internal breakage.
 There have not been many reports of this sort of damage, but there are enough to warrant mentioning it; you might want to be gradual in removing this pen’s cap, to give the studs time to compress.